Vector Pricing Guide

 Example 4: Engraving Positioning

 The laser is faster etching left to right over top to bottom, so consider this when designing and laying out your vector file.
-It works best to have your etching positioned horizontally across the sheet, rather than vertically.
+It is cheaper to have your etching positioned horizontally across the sheet, rather than vertically.

 Example 5: Efficient Material Use

-- On most materials, like solids, marbles, minerals and glitters, there’s no grain or pattern direction.
-This means you can rotate your design to fit and save on sheet width
+- On most materials (wood is an exception) there’s no grain or pattern direction.
+So you can rotate your designs to fit and save on material use.

 Example 6: Efficient Material Use